Route Brazil - South Africa 1st of April 2013 - May 2nd, 2013

 The Brazilian company will be the one responsible for making the customs clearance of all the temporary material used for the production, giving full support to the foreign company.

-Any alterations in the originally established conditions have to be reported to ANCINE through a form available
+Any alterations in the originally established conditions have to be reported to ANCINE through a form available in this link.
+It’s also necessary to present the following documentation:

 • Change in the Brazilian diplomatic mission to which the visa request is destined.